RobinHankin/lorentz/CODE_OF_CONDUCT.md

 ## Note

-Elisions follow an intent to foster a positive, respectful, and inclusive community where contributors feel empowered to thrive.
+Substantive deletions follow an intent to foster a positive, respectful, and inclusive community where contributors feel empowered to thrive.
 I choose to highlight and celebrate positive values and behaviours.
 I do not wish to dwell on---or even mention---the negative, as per